This post may contain affiliate links. Please read our disclosure policy.

 There will be many of you who are collectively saying…

 In a nutshell, it’s the Vietnamese version of chicken noodle soup, made with broth, vegetables, and noodles.
 It is topped with flavorful toppings such as Thai basil, ginger, or spicy chili sauce.
 And the best part?
 It uses rice noodles and a heavy dose of broth and herbs, which makes it both gluten and dairy free.

 I’ve been on many “pho” dates, trying out many different versions of “pho” at all kinds of restaurants, but finally realized that I just wanted to be lazy and eat it at home…in my pj’s, watching The Bachelor, with a big platter of brownies on my lap.
 So it was time to figure out how to make it myself and, I have to say, it has become a huge hit in our family.
 The kids eat this stuff up and I love it because it’s healthy ramen.
 Goodbye Top Ramen.
 Hello Phony Pho.

 So let’s get down to this name business.
-It’s called “Phony Pho” for two reasons.
-First, because real pho takes 6-8 hours to make and who in the world has time for that?
+It’s called “Phony Pho” for a few reasons.
+First, because real pho takes 6-8 hours to make, and who in the world has time for that?
 Not me….not today, not tomorrow, or two years from now.
 So I am bringing you the “less than 30-minute version” – not the real thing but still ridiculously good – plus I just handed you 7 hours of free time.
 You are welcome.